 - There are some internet debates as to issues of elderberry extract (or tincture) further replicating one strain of flu, possibly causing it to worsen. it seems perhaps if you have an auto-immune disorder the elderberry tincture may cause the immune system into overdrive and while this is good when you are ill, it may not be good if you have a disorder.
 Let me know if you have a good source supporting or negating this.

 - Do not eat raw elderberries.
 They must be cooked or extracted or tummy aches will ensue.
 So I have heard.
+Some disagree with this but it is your call!

 - Red elderberries=toxic too.